Need to talk? Call 1800 882 436.

 Key facts

-• Pelvic girdle pain refers to pain or discomfort in your lower back, pelvis, hips, or thighs during pregnancy.
+• Pelvic girdle pain refers to pain or discomfort in your pelvis, hips, or thighs during pregnancy.

-• Pelvic pain is common in pregnancy, but you are more likely to have it if you had back or pelvic pain before you were pregnant, had an injury to the area, your work is physically demanding, you are overweight or you smoke.
+• Pelvic pain is common in pregnancy, especially if you've had previous back or pelvic pain, an injury to the area, a physically demanding job, are overweight or you smoke.

-• Your GP, obstetrician and physiotherapist can help you to manage your pelvic pain in pregnancy.
+• Your doctor and physiotherapist can help you manage pelvic pain in pregnancy.

-• Depending on your circumstances, your health team may recommend that you modify your daily activities, wear a pelvic support garment, or they may refer you to physiotherapy and exercise programs.
+• Your health team may recommend that you modify your daily activities, wear a pelvic support garment and start a physiotherapy or exercise program.

 What is pelvic girdle pain?